EggzYy/DsPy-RAG/README.md

 ## ❓ FAQ

 **Q: Can I use this system offline?**
 A: Yes!
 All processing is local.
 No data leaves your machine.
+You only need connection if you need to use an LLM API.
+NOTE: all ambeddings made by mxbai-large ollama in your machine.

 **Q: How do I add new research modes or pipelines?**
 A: See the architecture and code comments for extension points, or open an issue for guidance.